 It’s a way to collect data about people’s opinions on various political issues.
 Election surveys can gauge public opinion on various topics, from the economy to national security.

-Researchers have found that surveying voters before an election can be a valuable tool to identify which way the vote might swing.
+Researchers have found that surveying voters before an election can be a valuable tool to identify how the vote might swing.
 However, not all surveys are created equal.
-Some election surveys are more reliable than others, and the quality of the data they provide can vary greatly.
+Some election surveys are more reliable than others, and the quality of their data can vary greatly.